-Although a landlord forum exists, Merton Council has considered setting up a tenants’ forum.
+A landlord forum exists, and Merton Council has considered setting up a tenants’ forum.
 If you think Merton Council should go further than merely thinking about it, why not email to ask for a renters’ group?

 How many prosecutions has Merton Council made against criminal landlords?

 We are still waiting for confirmation of an up-to-date figure from the council.
 We already know that no landlords were prosecuted between 2011 and 2014, though.